 The Buddha was asking the Rohitassa devata to look for Nibbāna in this two armed-length body (or fathom-long body); one found nothing but the perishable dhamma.
-Matter (rūpa) is body aggregate.
-Greed (lobha) and path factors (magganga) are aggregate of mental formation (sankhārakkhandha).
+Matter (rūpa) Greed (lobha) is bodv aggregate. and path factors (magganga) are aggregate of mental formation (sankhārakkhandha).